stephenkchan/thesis/README.md

 ### How do I make the text justified instead of ragged right?
 Remove or comment out the line `\RaggedRight` from the .cls file.

+## S. Chan Repository Comments
+1. I took out references and figures from the repository to reduce bloat
+2. Template directory structure has been maintained even if some directories are dead.
+3. I have modified Dissertate.cls.
+In addition to dropping in definitions from collaboration code, I have also changed the math font (Garamond does not play well with Greek super/subscripts) and made the references brackets instead of endnotes (following the convention in my field).